sdercolin/harmoloid-core-kt/README.md

 ## What is HARMOLOID?

-HARMOLOID is an application for generating simple chorus based on projects of singing voice synthesizer softwares.
+HARMOLOID is an application for generating simple chorus based on projects of singing voice synthesizers.

 The [first version](https://github.com/sdercolin/HARMOLOID) `1.x` is built as a WinForm application, and a new web application is being developed now.